-But beyond that legal requirement, the collar market is a mess.
-You've got flimsy fashion collars that snap in a lunge, heavy-duty training gear that's overkill for a calm dog, and martingale collars that are essential for some breeds and unnecessary for others.
+Beyond the legal requirement, the collar market is a mess.
+Flimsy fashion collars that snap in a lunge.
+Heavy-duty training gear that's overkill for a calm dog.
+Martingales that are essential for some breeds and unnecessary for others. £5 stamped-steel hardware that bends; £25 aluminium hardware that lasts 5 years.

 Affiliate note: Dog Product Reviews is reader-supported.
 If you buy through some links on this site, we may earn an affiliate commission.
 That helps keep the site running, but it does not change how products are selected, ranked or criticised.
 As an Amazon Associate I earn from qualifying purchases.